Prior Art in Patents: Everything You Need to Know

 Lastly, in addition to researching prior art, you should also be on the lookout for any competing art.
 Competing art may not be the same idea or invention, but essentially perform the exact same thing as your invention.

 If you need help with research prior art for patents, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.